-5-ingredient grain-free, vegan, oil-free and paleo breakfast cookies made with 100% flax (no other flours or meals)!
-Theese 100% flax breakfeast cookies are crispy, chewy, nutty, and made with ease in a muffin tin.
+5-ingredient, 100% flax breakfast cookies are a perfect, portable choice, year-round!
+Vegan, oil-free and grain-free, they are crispy, chewy, nutty, and made with ease in a muffin tin.
 A keto option is available, too!

 I was enjoying a stint of green breakfast smoothies to celebrate several sunny mornings (spring comes early to East Texas), but it all came to a screeching halt.
 The arrival of a cold weather front this week had me pulling out various bins of hot cereals—multigrain, buckwheat, quinoa, and my ubiquitous oats– to fill me up and take away the morning chill.